 - [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed5.
 Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
 The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [7] In this case the Board decided that no further evidence was required.
 If a Respondent provides further evidence or submissions the Board takes them into account.
-If they request an in-person hearing this is given consideration. - [8] The Respondent was engaged to carry out an alteration to a residential dwelling under a building consent.
-Work commenced in November 2017 and came to an end in February 2018 when the contract between the parties was terminated.
-A commercial dispute ensued.
-A record of work has not been provided by the Respondent for his restricted building work which included the construction of a foundation. - [9] The Respondent indicated that he would provide a response to the complaint but none was forthcoming.
+If they request an in-person hearing this is given consideration. - [8] The Respondent was engaged as a subcontractor to carry out restricted building work on a new residential dwelling under a building consent.
+The work included installing weatherboard cladding.
+The Respondent was then engaged directly by the Complainant to close in the dwelling. - [9] Following the Respondent completing his building work in late February 2017 he refused to provide the Complainant (the owner) with a record of work.
+Various requests were made for one.
+The Complainant stated that the Respondent denied he had carried out or supervised the work. - [10] The Respondent did not provide response to the complaint which he was served with. - [11] Prior to the hearing the Respondent did make a written submission.
+He submitted the complaint had no merit.
+He acknowledged carrying out work but stated it was not completed and therefore submitted that a record of work was not required.
+He also submitted that other licensed building practitioners should have signed off the work and that he did not want to be liable for what others did should issues arise in the future.